harrycresswell/harry/site/content/pages/work.md

 ## Selected client work
 [Rhythm&Sync](https://rhythmandsync.com/).
-A simple Hugo site for a London based music, sound and visual agency.
+A simple Hugo site I designed and built for a London based music, sound and visual agency.
+The site uses Forestry CMS, Cloudinary for media and Netlify for hosting.

 [Albion Cycling](http://www.albioncycling.com/).
-Wordpress build with Shopify integration and custom weather app.
-In collaboration with [Luke Harvey](https://lukeharvey.co.uk/).
+A Wordpress build with custom theme, Shopify integration and custom weather app.
+I designed the site in collaboration with [Luke Harvey](https://lukeharvey.co.uk/).

-[AIN Prototypes](http://harrycresswell.co.uk/), selected frontend prototypes built for Angel Investment Network related projects.
+[AIN Prototypes](http://harrycresswell.co.uk/).
+Selected frontend prototypes built for Angel Investment Network, a platform connecting Investors and startups.

 [Rose Beer Beauty](https://rosebeerbeauty.com/).
 A static site built with Hugo, for London-based journalist, consultant, creative director and stylist Rose Beer.